 Driver’s License Revocation

-Students who are sixteen (16) or seventeen (17) years old who become academically deficient or deficient in attendance shall be reported to the Transportation Cabinet for driver's license, permit or driving privilege revocation.1
+The Principal/designee shall notify the Superintendent of students who are fifteen (15) years of age but less than eighteen (18) years of age who become academically deficient or drop out of school as defined in KRS 159.051.
+The Superintendent/designee shall report, within ten (10) days after receiving notification, send the required student information to the Transportation Cabinet for driver's license, permit or driving privilege revocation.1

 Academic and Attendance Deficiencies

-Academic and attendance deficiencies for students age sixteen (16) or seventeen (17) enrolled in regular, alternative, part-time, and special education programs shall be defined as follows:
+Academic and attendance deficiencies for students fifteen (15) years of age but less than eighteen (18) years of age enrolled in regular, alternative, part-time, and special education programs shall be defined as follows:

 They shall be deemed academically deficient if they have not received passing grades in at least four (4) courses, or the equivalent of four (4) courses, taken in the preceding trimester.